jaspector

 Required for new construction, additions, structural alterations, electrical work, plumbing changes, HVAC changes, roofing or siding meeting or exceeding 200 square feet (two roofing squares), basement finishing to habitable space, egress windows, decks, garages, accessory structures, foundation work, and changes of occupancy.

-Typical processing time is Simple permits (roofing, window replacement, basement finish) issued quickly, often same day or next day.
+Building permit processing times in Omaha, NE typically run Simple permits (roofing, window replacement, basement finish) issued quickly, often same day or next day.
 Complex or commercial projects may take several weeks..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Omaha, NE.
 The following work is generally exempt: Painting (interior or exterior); Replacing flooring without structural changes; Replacing countertops without altering cabinet layout; Cabinet refacing; Replacing a toilet or sink in the same location without altering plumbing connections; Cosmetic repairs and finish work that do not affect structural, electrical, or plumbing systems; Roof work under two squares (under 200 square feet) considered routine maintenance.
 Note: The City of Omaha does not publish a comprehensive exempt-work list online as a standalone document.
 Confirm specific exemptions with the Permits and Inspections Division at (402) 444-5350.
+When in doubt, confirm with the local building department before starting work.